xyniu1/VideoGPT/README.md

 * `--sequence_length 16`: temporal resolution, or video clip length

 ## Sampling VideoGPT
 VideoGPT models can be sampled using the `scripts/sample_videogpt.py`.
-You can specify a path to a checkpoint during training, or the name of a pretrained model.
+You can specify a path to a checkpoint during training.
 You may need to install `ffmpeg`: `sudo apt-get install ffmpeg`

 ## Evaluation
 Evaluation is done primarily using [Frechet Video Distance (FVD)](https://arxiv.org/abs/1812.01717) for BAIR and Kinetics, and [Inception Score](https://arxiv.org/abs/1606.03498) for UCF-101.
 Inception Score can be computed by generating samples and using the code from the [TGANv2 repo](https://github.com/pfnet-research/tgan2).
 FVD can be computed through `python scripts/compute_fvd.py`, which runs a PyTorch-ported version of the [original codebase](https://github.com/google-research/google-research/tree/master/frechet_video_distance)